 The requirements for DBS Disclosures and the different levels vary from organisation to organisation, depending on the sector and the employees’ individual job role.

-For anyone wishing to volunteer, or new members of staff, please talk to Miss O’Hare in the office, who will give you the information about how to obtain a DBS.
+For anyone wishing to volunteer, or new members of staff, please contact the school office and they will give you the information about how to obtain a DBS.
 It’s not as difficult as it sounds and most certificates are now issued within 10 working days!